muppet9010/factorio-muppet-streamer/README.md

 Notes:

+- Explosives will fly in from offscreen to random location around the target player.
+They may take a few seconds to complete their delivery.
 - Explosives flying in will use their native throwing/shooting/spitting approach and so arrival trajectories and times may vary.
 - Weapons are on the "enemy" team and so don't get affected by your research.

 Leaky Flamethrower
 ------------------

 Gives the targeted player a flamethrower that shoots in random dirctions for short bursts until the set ammo is used up.
-During this time the player can't do anything to prevent this from happening.
 This is a Time Duration event.

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: